HTML editor: WYSIWYG HTML editors

-WYSIWYG HTML editors provide an editing interface which resembles how the page will be displayed in a web browser.
+WYSIWYG HTML editors provide an editing interface that resembles how the page will be displayed in a web browser.
 Because using a WYSIWYG editor may not require any HTML knowledge, they are often easier for an inexperienced computer user to get started with.

 The WYSIWYG view is achieved by embedding a layout engine.
-This may be custom-written or based upon one used in a web browser.
+This may be custom-written or based on one used in a web browser.
 The goal is that, at all times during editing, the rendered result should represent what will be seen later in a typical web browser.

 WYSIWYM (what you see is what you mean) is an alternative paradigm to WYSIWYG editors.
 Instead of focusing on the format or presentation of the document, it preserves the intended meaning of each element.
-For example, page headers, sections, paragraphs, etc. are labeled as such in the editing program, and displayed appropriately in the browser.
+For example, page headers, sections, paragraphs, etc., are labeled as such in the editing program and displayed appropriately in the browser.

 Difficulties in achieving WYSIWYG

 A given HTML document will have an inconsistent appearance on various platforms and computers for several reasons: